hal/site/content/development/building-blocks.md

 1. If not present, the DMR operation `/subsystem=batch-jberet:read-resource-description` is executed.
 1. The response is parsed and stored in the registries and caches.

 Complex presenters may have a lot of required resources and reading them takes some time.
-That's why HAL stores the meta data in different registries and caches.
+That's why HAL stores the metadata in different registries and caches.
 There's a first level cache with a limited number of entries which lives in the memory and there's a second level cache which is based on [PouchDB](https://pouchdb.com/) and which is stored in the browser local storage.

 Use the class `MetadataRegistry` to get metadata for a given address template.
 The class `Metadata` is an umbrella around the different parts of the resource description: descriptions, attribute metadata, security context and capabilities.
 An `AddressTemplate` is like a resource address, but can contain variable parts: